 I based my Groundhogg review on my experiences using the tool on this site and two others.
 WordPress users ought to give serious consideration to migrating from other SaaS vendors for CRM software, but should do so with their eyes wide open.

 If you don't want to use a WordPress-based CRM, check out my favorite email marketing services.

 I started using Groundhogg as a marketing automation tool because it looked like a great solution to a problem many small businesses face.
 Email service providers get very expensive as the size of your list grows, so having a stable and low cost for an email service was something I really desired.

 A key part of my small business revolves around building and nurturing my email list, and developing a relationship with my leads and customers.
 Without that customer relationship, I won’t have a business.

 So you can imagine the choice of email service provider and content relationship manager (CRM) is terribly important.
-Not only does it need to fill your needs now and in the future, but you also need to have great support from your provider.
+Not only does it need to fill your needs now and in the future, but you also need to have great support from your marketing automation provider.

 Time is money.

 If your WordPress site goes down, you’re losing money.
 If your email marketing automation system goes down, you’re also losing money.

 The unfortunate thing about many email marketing automation providers is that they become increasingly expensive as your email list grows in size.
 The nice thing about Groundhogg is that its cost doesn't go up just because your list gets bigger.

 Some CRM software allows you to start for free with a list of up to 2,000 users.
 Unfortunately, the most advanced CRM features for marketing automation to send the right email to the right person at the right time get excluded from those free plans.